mpv-player/mpv/DOCS/man/options.rst

         Use _ for spaces in names (or play with quoting ;-) ).
 The channel names will then be written using OSD, and the slave commands ``tv_step_channel``, ``tv_set_channel`` and ``tv_last_channel``
-        will be usable for a remote control (see LIRC).
+        will be usable for a remote control.
 Not compatible with the ``frequency`` parameter.

     .. note::